 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a. cover

 - b. front bezel

-- c. optical drive
+- c. drive cage

-- d. drive cage
+- d. expansion card

-- e. memory

-- f. heat sink assembly
+- e. heat sink

-- g. expansion card(s)

-- h. power supply

 - 3. Disconnect all the cables connected to the system board, and move the cables away from the chassis.

-- 4. Remove the screws that secure the system board to the chassis.
+4. Remove the screws that secure the system board to the chassis.

-- 5. Turn the hex screw counter clockwise and remove from the system board.
+5. Turn the hex screw counter clockwise and remove from the system board.